sap218/hugo-test/content/posts/colours.md

 # Rainbow project

-All fun little `Python` projects via command line interface.
+A set of fun - little - projects developed with `Python` for the command line interface.

 {{< color-block style="error" >}}
-As of 2019 these projects are not supported!
+As of 2019 these projects are no longer supported!
 {{< /color-block >}}

 ## `indigo`